-Europe is home to the oldest population in the world, with one in four of all Europeans aged 60 and over.
-According to the statistics from The National Institute on Aging, the proportion of elderly aged over 65 will rise to 30% and those aged 80+ will more than double from 5% to 12% in Europe by 2060.
+So, the overall food sector needs more significant innovation, however, one high potential area in particular needs to be considered, foods for our seniors.
+Europe is home to the oldest population globally, with one in four of all Europeans aged 60 and over.
+According to the statistics from the National Institute on Aging, the proportions of elderly aged over 65 will rise to 30% and those aged 80+ will be more than double from 5% to 12% in Europe by 2060.